michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/05_VSCode_Node_GIt_install.md

-# Installing Git and Node.js
+# Installing VSCode, Node.js, and Git

 At this point, you and your system are totally ready to start developing, so lets get some helpful developer tools and software downloaded and installed.